-In the same way that you might have had separate bedrooms while growing up; family members in family-run business need to have their own territory with clear boundaries.
+In the same way that you might have had separate bedrooms while growing up; family members in a family-run business need to have their own territory with clear boundaries.
 In fact, if family members join forces in business, it is essential that there are very clear boundaries from the outset.
 These need to be in both writing and in conversation.
-Everyone needs to be on the same page when it comes to daily operations and executive decision making.
+Everyone needs to be on the same page when it comes to daily operations and executive decision-making.

-- This can begin with something as simple as an agreement to not talk over each other in meetings and maintain good etiquette at all times (remember this is not you Sunday dinner table!).
+- This can begin with something as simple as an agreement to not talk over each other in meetings and maintain good etiquette at all times (remember this is not your Sunday dinner table!).

 - This is business, so ‘spit-handshakes’ don’t count.
-Contracts need to be in place and there needs to be clear communication about all the fine print, roles and rules.
-That way everyone knows where they stand at all times.
+Contracts need to be in place, and there needs to be clear communication about all the fine print, roles and rules.
+That way, everyone knows where they stand at all times.